michaeltoohig/pwa-map-test/README.md

     - Maybe best for mobile and to show some details before committing to opening a full screen view on the mobile device
   - Modal/Dialog
     - I don't like covering the map but perhaps for mobile or after confirming to view additional details we open a dialog that blocks the map to focus on the details view.

-I also want to have search somewhere and show current list of nakamals in map bounds.

 ## Map Notes